red-gate/level-up-academy/web-training/JavaScript/Week 2 - Objects/Instructions.md

 * What can be an alternative to Object.assign or spread syntax?
 * In which scenarios Object.assign or spread can be useful?

-# Bonus exercises (if time permits and/or you really get into it)

 # Resources
 - https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Functions
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function